Read this before installation

 |Java Version 8||Yes||Yes|

 To check whether a more recent service refresh is available for a version of Java, see the AIX Download and service information website.

 Reliable Scalable Cluster Technology (RSCT) CIM resource manager

-The Common Information Model (CIM) resource manager is a Resource Monitoring and Control (RMC) resource manager that enables RMC to be used to query system configuration through CIM classes.
+The Common Information Model (CIM) resource manager is a Resource Monitoring and Control (RMC) resource manager that enables RMC to be used for querying system configuration through CIM classes.
 CIM resource manager is contained in the rsct.exp package.

-After installation, the CIM resource manager readme file is found in the /usr/sbin/rsct/README/rsct.exp.README directory.
+After installation, the CIM resource manager readme file is located in the /opt/rsct/README/rsct.exp.README directory.